google/ExoPlayer/guide.md

 {% include infobox.html content="A `MediaSource` instance should not be added more than once to a `DynamicConcatenatingMediaSource`, or be re-added having previously been removed.
-Use a new instance instead. %}
+Use a new instance instead." %}

 ### Advanced composition ###